 End of unit assessment projects or tasks could be used to assess the acquisition of skills and knowledge against the curricular goals for the unit of work.
 There will be opportunities for children to demonstrate new learning and learning over time.

-At the end of each unit of work, teachers assess children against the curricular goals.
+At the end of each unit of work, teachers assess children against the unit intentions, and the overarching curricular goals.
 Review of Medium Term Plans support teachers to know what areas have been secured and how the attainment of the children impacts on future planning.
 Subject leaders and senior leaders will have discussions with pupils and teachers, alongside our curriculum plans and evidence of work, to ensure that all essential elements of our curriculum have been delivered.

 History Rolling School Long Term Plan (Rolling Programme of Study)